ElektraInitiative/libelektra/doc/decisions/1_in_discussion/internal_cache.md

   We can still let users access the flag `ELEKTRA_CP_COW`, we just need to clearly document what is forbidden.
   Maybe set the `KEY_FLAG_RO_VALUE` on the original key, so that the API itself detects the error.
   There is, however, no flag for `keyDel` that we could set.

-### Data restrictions

-@kodebach wrote:

-> Make all the keys returned by kdbGet completely read-only.
-> To change the data you need to append an entirely new key to replace the existing one.
-> Then we just need to keep a shallow copy internally.

-### API restrictions

-@kodebach wrote:

-> Change the API and remove KeySet from kdbGet and kdbSet also option 4 in [the operation sequences decision](../0_drafts/operation_sequences.md).
-> If the keyset is owned by the KDB handle, it should not be as big surprise, if there is extra data in there.
-> I certainly wouldn't try to asset anything on the contents of a KeySet that I don't own directly, unless the condition is explicitly documented somewhere.

-@markus2330 wrote:

-> I disagree, it is actually the same kind of surprise for "More Keys".
-> Only the "Fewer Keys" would get fixed.

 ### Full-blown copy-on-write implementation